DaCuteRaccoon/dacuteraccoon.github.io/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Blank issue template
-about: ''
+about: 'Create an issue with no template'
 title: ''
 labels: ''
 assignees: ''